IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/replace-the-stock-android-app-support.md

 ---
-title: Replace the stock Android app support
+title: Replace the Stock Android App Support
 ---

 The TomTom IndiGO app launcher provides stock implementations for providing the list of Android apps